top of page

 • Face and body sniffing follow this initial assessment.

-Once the rank is clear, dogs decide to play or keep distance.
+Once the rank is clear, dogs decide to play or keep their distance.
+This process is vital for their social interactions and helps prevent conflicts.

 Why Understanding Hierarchy Matters to You